How To Test Websites On Different Browsers Remotely?

-You can perform live-interactive testing of your website on different browsers over Windows, macOS, iOS, and Android hosted by LambdaTest cloud servers.
+You can test website on different devices and browsers over Windows, macOS, iOS, and Android hosted by LambdaTest cloud servers.
 To perform real-time testing, choose “Real-Time Testing” from the dashboard.

 Just enter your URL, select the browsers and test the website on different browsers.

 Screenshot testing allows you to take full-page screenshots of your website automatically across numerous browsers & OS (maximum 25) in a single test session.